The Streak (professional wrestling): The beginning of the Streak (1–0)

-In late 1992 and early 1993, The Undertaker had been feuding with Harvey Wippleman and engaged in matches with the wrestlers managed by Wippleman.
-During the 1993 Royal Rumble, Wippleman introduced Giant Gonzales.
-Gonzales then illegally entered the Royal Rumble match and eliminated The Undertaker.
-This set up a match between the two at WrestleMania IX, in which Giant Gonzales was disqualified when he covered The Undertaker's face with a cloth covered in chloroform.
+In late 1992 and into early 1993, The Undertaker had been feuding with Harvey Wippleman and engaged in matches with the various wrestlers managed by Wippleman.
+During the 1993 Royal Rumble, Wippleman introduced Giant Gonzáles.
+Gonzáles then illegally entered the Royal Rumble match and eliminated The Undertaker.
+This set up a match between the two at WrestleMania IX, in which Giant Gonzáles was disqualified when he covered The Undertaker's face with a cloth covered in chloroform.
 This was the only disqualification victory in The Undertaker's streak, as all other wins were obtained by pinfall, submission, or casket.
 Calaway has described it as the most physically and mentally straining match he ever wrestled, and is rated as amongst the worst matches in his career.

 Throughout 1994, The Undertaker was sidelined through legitimate injury and missed WrestleMania X as a consequence.
 In the months that followed, Ted DiBiase, leader of The Million Dollar Corporation, introduced his own Undertaker, prompting a long-running feud between The Undertaker and the Corporation.
 King Kong Bundy would represent the Million Dollar Corporation when he faced The Undertaker at WrestleMania XI in 1995.
 The match, refereed by baseball umpire Larry Young, finished when The Undertaker first bodyslammed and then delivered a flying clothesline to King Kong Bundy before pinning him.
-The Undertaker never losing at WrestleMania was mentioned for the first time during Undertaker's entrance in this match.
+The Undertaker never losing at WrestleMania was acknowledged for the first time on commentary during Undertaker's entrance in this match.